-March is National Nutrition Month, a time to focus on health and fitness.
 Even though we all know that breakfast is the most important meal of the day so many of us skip it because we're time crunched or just bored.
-If you make one change this month then commit to eating breakfast.
+If you make one change this month then commit to eating breakfast and incorporate local seasonal produce for best flavor and price.
 Here are five of our favorites that you can prepare in 5 minutes or less.
 Each is a flavorful low-sugar combination packed with protein and complex carbs that will fill you up and help you power through the morning.

 1. Eggs Lyonnaise - Inspired by one of my favorite salads, Salade Lyonnaise.
 Top 1 cup of leftover cooked greens, heated and seasoned to taste, with 1 poached, sunny side up or over easy egg (Remember, you want it runny for the ooziness!).
 Serve with a slice of complete protein bread, toasted, with a teaspoon of bacon marmalade jam.
 Alternative: Skip the toast and jam.
 Add a piece of cooked bacon, crumbled to your sauteed greens before heating.